Google Chrome deploys AI security layers to protect agentic browsing from prompt injection attacks

 Share

-Google is deploying comprehensive security measures for agentic features in Chrome as the browser prepares to let Gemini AI integration autonomously perform multi-step tasks on behalf of users
+Google is rolling out comprehensive security measures for Chrome as the browser prepares to launch agentic features powered by Gemini AI integration.
+The agentic browsing features, first previewed in September, will enable AI agents to autonomously perform multi-step tasks like booking tickets, shopping, and navigating websites on behalf of users

 1